jtzell/mail-addons/email_headers/README.md

 `mail.catchall.alias.custom` and change the `mail.catchall.alias` to something completely random that will never be used, or alternatively remove it.

-The reason is this: when Odoo is looking for a route for an incoming email that has lost its headers, it won't check whether the email was sent to `catchall@whatever.com` but instead it will see if the local part of that address contains the word `catchall`.
+The reason is this: when Flectra is looking for a route for an incoming email that has lost its headers, it won't check whether the email was sent to `catchall@whatever.com` but instead it will see if the local part of that address contains the word `catchall`.
 And this isn't a good thing when the address is something like